MSCI Safety and Wellbeing Actions – COVID-19

 - MSCI functional teams’ BC Program strategy plans (including remote working and transfer of function) are updated and tested annually.

-Our existing Business Continuity Plans will be invoked if it is necessary to hand off operations to staff in other MSCI locations and/or to work remotely.
+- Our existing Business Continuity Plans are being invoked as necessary to hand off operations to staff in other MSCI locations and/or to work remotely.

 What risks do COVID-19 pose to MSCI’s supply chain?